 The IRS Offshore Penalty is supposed to be a proxy.
-Why include the property value of rental property in the penalty calculation if that’s the case?
+Why include the property value of rental property in the IRS offshore penalty calculation if that's the case?
 What would it be a proxy for?
-There is no penalty for failure to report the existence of foreign real estate and indeed no form or other way to report that you hold foreign real estate.
-It’s an extra punishment on income that’s earned outside the U.S. Once again, a domestic person who, for instance, is being paid rent in cash and not reporting it, would never be subject to the kind of scrutiny and assumption of guilt that would occur if the property was foreign.
-Even if the penalty is dealt with as described as above to avoid unfairness, the taxpayer still subjects themself to the labor-intensive task of complying with OVDP deadlines and the extremely long timeline of OVDP case resolution.
+There is no penalty for failure to report the existence of foreign real estate, and indeed no form or other way to report that you hold foreign real estate.
+It's an extra punishment on income that's earned outside the U.S. A domestic person who, for instance, is being paid rent in cash and not reporting it, would never be subject to the kind of scrutiny and assumption of guilt that would occur if the property was foreign.
+Even if the IRS offshore penalty is dealt with as described as above to avoid unfairness, the taxpayer still subjects himself to the labor-intensive task of complying with OVDP deadlines and the extremely long timeline of OVDP case resolution.

 The acknowledgement of potentially unreasonable treatment is there.
-But nothing to address the guidelines–after all, the FAQ is the only guide the taxpayer and practitioner has, in the absence of Internal Revenue Manual or other material–that created it in the first place.
-There is no reason to include the value of rental property in a penalty calculation.
-For those taxpayers with foreign real estate that has produced income, certain techniques do exist to address the underlying penalty base, including the potential of opting out of the penalty structure that uses it.
+But nothing to address the guidelines–after all, the FAQ is the only guide the taxpayer and practitioner have in the absence of Internal Revenue Manual or other material.
+There is no reason to include the value of rental property in an IRS offshore penalty calculation.
+For those taxpayers with foreign real estate that has produced income, certain techniques do exist to address the underlying penalty base, including the potential of opting out of the IRS offshore penalty structure that uses it.

 For answers to other OVDP questions, click on the box below.